Recoverable Errors with Result

 This error points out that we’re only allowed to use the ? operator in a function that returns Result, Option, or another type that implements FromResidual.

 To fix the error, you have two choices.
 One choice is to change the return type of your function to be compatible with the value you’re using the ? operator on as long as you have no restrictions preventing that.
-The other technique is to use a match or one of the Result<T, E> methods to handle the Result<T, E> in whatever way is appropriate.
+The other choice is to use a match or one of the Result<T, E> methods to handle the Result<T, E> in whatever way is appropriate.

 The error message also mentioned that ? can be used with Option<T> values as well.
 As with using ? on Result, you can only use ? on Option in a function that returns an Option.
 The behavior of the ? operator when called on an Option<T> is similar to its behavior when called on a Result<T, E>: if the value is None, the None will be returned early from the function at that point.
-If the value is Some, the value inside the Some is the resulting value of the expression and the function continues.
-Listing 9-11 has an example of a function that finds the last character of the first line in the given text:
+If the value is Some, the value inside the Some is the resultant value of the expression, and the function continues.
+Listing 9-11 has an example of a function that finds the last character of the first line in the given text.

 fn last_char_of_first_line(text: &str) -> Option<char> {